Requirements for Undergraduate Applicants

 Acceptance to the College is contingent to being accepted into a major.
-For art transfers, this means that an accepted portfolio is necessary.
+For Art transfers, this means that an accepted portfolio is necessary.
 Prospective students should apply early because the Art Department receives a great number of transfer applications each year.

-Art Department Tours
+Weekly Art Department Tours

 Please click on this link to register for a tour:

-The application deadline for the Ceramics, Painting and Drawing, Printmaking, and Metal Programs is Feb.
-15. The Sculpture Program maintains a rolling application deadline, but applicants who apply before Feb.
-15 will be given priority.
+The application deadline for the Ceramics, Painting & Drawing, Printmaking, and Metal programs is February 15.
+The Sculpture program maintains a rolling application deadline, but applicants who apply before February 15 will be given priority.
 Please note that the application requires payment of a non-refundable $50 application fee.